JayWaddy/JS-DOM/JavaScript DOM Manipulation Guide/2 - Properties.md

 **Style -**

 > holds the value of the inline style of an object.
-To change the style, add a scond property that is a cammel cased version of a CSS style property.
+To change the style, add a second property that is a camel cased version of a CSS style property.

 ```javascript
 element.style.fontSize = '10px';